Northern Illinois vs. Bowling Green NCAA Football Odds, Plays and Insights | October 16, 2021

 Northern Illinois vs. Bowling Green College Football Odds, Plays and Insights

-Oddsmakers give the Northern Illinois Huskies (4-2, 0-0 MAC) the edge when they host the Bowling Green Falcons (2-4, 0-0 MAC) on Saturday, October 16, 2021 in a matchup between MAC opponents at Brigham Field at Huskie Stadium.
-Northern Illinois is favored by 9 points.
-The over/under is set at 45 points for the outing.
+The Northern Illinois Huskies (4-2, 0-0 MAC) host the Bowling Green Falcons (2-4, 0-0 MAC) on Saturday, October 16, 2021 in matchup between MAC foes at Brigham Field at Huskie Stadium.
+Bowling Green is a 9-point underdog.
+The total for this game has been set at 45 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.